 · They like their world to feel more controlled and organized, so they create plans well ahead of time.

 · They feed on objective and logical information instead of subjective emotions.

-· They look at the bigger picture and prefer to concentrate on abstract data rather than concrete data.
+· They look at the bigger picture and prefer to concentrate on abstract rather than concrete data.

 Why Are They Potentially Revengeful?

 Some individuals have a “live and let live mentality.”
 However, other people could be a bit vengeful, like INTJs.

 Their calculating mind can be pretty sinister when their moral code has been violated.
 However, they rarely initiate “scorched earth” responses unless others have become their nemesis.